akrutsinger/binja-codemode-mcp/README.md

 A basic level of security in attempt to prevent some misuse:

-- Binds to localhost only (127.0.0.1)
+- Localhost-only binding (127.0.0.1)
-- Requires API key for all requests (can be set manually in `config.json`)
+- API key authentication required
-- Simple command validation blocks potentially dangerous operations
+- Simple code validation blocks potentially dangerous operations
-- Execution timeout (30s default)
+- 30-second execution timeout

+**Note:** This plugin does execute arbitrary Python code.
+Only use with trusted MCP clients and LLMs.

 ## License